msabrishami/isc-website-mjhp/markdowns/shopping.md

-* Office Depot/OfficeMax: They supplies office essentials and equipment, along with printing services and rewards programs.
+* Office Depot/OfficeMax: They supply office essentials and equipment, along with printing services and rewards programs.
 Prices may not always be competitive, and the tech selection is limited.